ArdentLabs/bootcamp-fall-2017/week1/README.md

 ## Communication and coordination
  > It is not distance that keeps people apart, but the lack of communication.

 Every tool that we will use during this bootcamp are tools that you would use on the job.
-It's key that you use these tools actively; however, it's crucial to understand how to communicate effectively.
+It's important that you use these tools actively; however, it's even more important to understand how to communicate effectively with your team and instructors.
 You will receive an effective communication evaluation at the end of the course.

 ### Slack